 Step Four: Recovery & Post-Operative Instructions

-After your SBK procedure is complete, you are free to leave our office, but we will need to see you for your next day follow-up appointment.
+After your SBK advanced LASIK procedure is complete, you are free to leave our office, but we will need to see you for the next day for your first follow-up appointment.
 Right away, you may notice:

 Temporary discomfort: Immediately after your procedure, you may notice mild discomfort and/or a scratchy sensation.
 However, this typically only lasts for a few hours before the irritation fades.